The Football Association: History

 Charterhouse sent their captain, B.F.
 Hartshorne, but declined the offer to join.
-Many of these clubs are now defunct or play rugby union.
-Civil Service FC, who now plays in the Southern Amateur League, is the only one of the original eleven football clubs still in existence and playing association football, although Forest School has been a member since the fifth meeting in December 1863 and Crystal Palace and Wanderers have been refounded.
+Many of these clubs are now defunct or still play rugby.
+Civil Service FC, who now plays in the Southern Amateur League, is the only one of the original eleven football clubs still in existence, with an unbroken history, and playing association football, although Forest School has been a member since the fifth meeting in December 1863.
+Both Barnes and Wanderers have been re-established as football clubs in the modern era.

 Ebenezer Cobb Morley was the FA's first secretary (1863–66) and its second president (1867–74) and drafted the Laws of the Game generally called the "London Rules" at his home in Barnes, London.
 He played in the first-ever match in 1863.

 The first version of the rules for the modern game was drawn up over a series of six meetings held in The Freemasons' Tavern from October till December.
 Of the clubs at the first meeting, Crusaders, Surbiton and Charterhouse did not attend the subsequent meetings, replaced instead by the Royal Navy School, Wimbledon School and Forest School.